aryanswarnkar/QR-code-generator/README.md

 2. Navigate to the project directory: cd QR-code-generator
 3. Install the required dependencies: npm install
 4. Run the application using Node.js: node index.js

+## Technologies Used
+1. Node.js: JavaScript runtime environment.

+2. Inquirer.js: For interactive command-line user prompts.

+3. qr-image: To generate the PNG QR code from the provided string.

+4. fs (File System): Native Node.js module used to save the user input to a text file.

+## Author
+1. Aryan Swarnkar

+2. GitHub: @aryanswarnkar